3-DAY SCHOOL HOLIDAY CLINIC FOR TEENS

 Our three-day school holiday clinic teaches adolescents proper lifting techniques for life – prioritising safety and technique while building strength, confidence and resilience.
 Be quick!
 Each week is capped at 8 participants.

-July Holiday Clinics
+September-October School Holiday Clinics

 WEEK 1